-Added Section 5.10 Alternate Project Delivery Revised Section 8.12 for electronic processing of Permit Revocations Added Attachment A.18 Example Noncommunity Well Lot Plat & Dedication Document Exception Added Attachment A.19 Example of Alternate Delivery Project Construction Permit with Conditions Revised Attachment C.3 Operation Permit Conditions (revised LT1 & LT2 treatment requirements, added treatment options, clarified VDH Sewage Disposal permit inclusion and added Sewage Disposal permit capacity option) Revised Attachment C.5 Waterworks Description Sheet to include September 30, 2020 options for other VDH permits Formatted to conform to 2019 Technical Manual format A short list of PER contents has been added.
-Procedures for Project Returns have been modified.
-Field offices have been authorized to issue design exceptions for bentonite grout in lieu of neat cement in wells serving noncommunity waterworks.
-Procedures for Change Orders and Addenda have been modified.
+3. Added Section 5.10 Alternate Project Delivery 4.
+Revised Section 8.12 for electronic processing of Permit Revocations 5.
+Added Attachment A.18 Example Noncommunity Well Lot Plat & Dedication Document Exception 6.
+Added Attachment A.19 Example of Alternate Delivery Project Construction Permit with Conditions 7.
+Revised Attachment C.3 Operation Permit Conditions (revised LT1 & LT2 treatment requirements, added treatment options, clarified VDH Sewage Disposal permit inclusion and added Sewage Disposal permit capacity option) 8.
+Revised Attachment C.5 Waterworks Description Sheet to include options for other VDH permits January 4, 2021 1.
+Formatted to conform to 2019 Technical Manual format 2.
+A short list of PER contents has been added.
+3. Procedures for Project Returns have been modified.
+4. Field offices have been authorized to issue design exceptions for bentonite grout in lieu of neat cement in wells serving noncommunity waterworks.
+5. Procedures for Change Orders and Addenda have been modified.
 6. Field offices have been authorized to approve distribution system storage tanks > 1 million gallons capacity.
 7. General Permit limits have been extended to 10 years, if after the initial issuance and program audit, the waterworks is found to be in compliance with the MOU.
-8. Waterworks Description Sheet content and capacity evaluation requirements clarified requirements clarified.
+8. Waterworks Description Sheet content and capacity evaluation requirements clarified.
 9. Operation permit revocation procedures have been changed.
-A "Change of ownership" agreement form and transmittal letter have been added.
-10. All permit processing procedures have been updated to reflect field office delegation of authority.11.
-Replaced single Waterworks Permit Application with separate WaterworksConstructionPermitApplicationandWaterworksOperationPermitApplicationforExistingFacilities.
+"Change of ownership" agreement form and transmittal letter have been added.
+10. All permit processing procedures have been updated to reflect field office delegation of authority.

+11. Replaced single Waterworks Permit Application with separate Waterworks Construction Permit Application and Waterworks